xdhyix/pmm2_mysql_dashboard/README.md

 # pmm2_mysql_dashboards
-All in one dashboards for mornitoring MySQL
-Based on PMM 2.4.0
+All in one dashboards for mornitoring MySQL based on PMM 2.4.0

 1. Cross Server V2 (for Comparing multiple hosts)